Scoring Your Opportunities

 The FFCC scorecard doesn’t just tell you where to start—it tells you what challenges to anticipate once you do.

-The FFCC framework might tell you something different than your instincts suggested.
+The framework might tell you something different than your instincts suggested.
 That’s not a bug—it’s the framework doing its job.
 Trust the scores, not your desire for impressive-sounding projects.
 Mundane wins first, prestigious wins later.
-The sequence matters more than the starting point’s glamour.